Ketherz/CTFd-php-challenges-host/README.md

 # CTFd-Upload-php-and-update-dockerfile

 This little project aim to give an easy upload of php challenges in CTFd.
 A docker with apache2 run in background and store the files.
-But, take care, no challenges that lead to a docker takeover should be added it's designed to just add challenges that do not need machine compromisation like login bypass xss or that kind of stuff.
+But, take care, no challenges that lead to a docker takeover should be added it's designed to just add challenges that do not need machine full take-over of the machine like login bypass xss or that kind of stuff.

 ## Installation :